anirudhya1978/arnie/README.md

 # Description of the Monolith

+We have a very simple application called “Orders”.
+We wrote this application in python.
+It has several functions.
+The goal of the application is to check if a customer exists, if an order exists, create a new customer and create a new order along with a shipment.
+It has a simple MySql database as the backend.
+It has a main function with a menu for the  user.
+This is the type of application we wrote in the early 2000s but, of course, not in python.

+Next step, we pulled ourselves a few years ahead and decided that our application needs to be used by multiple different applications and we should be exposing functionality of this application as a service.
+We used flask to achieve this.
+This used to be a standard practice and is very prevalent within our customers when they invested in Services Oriented Architecture.

 This has the source code for the different files that you will need to create the monolith application.
 The code runs on an ec2 t2.small instance

 # Here are the files that are included